-Banner Life Insurance Company is a top life insurance company in the US, providing over a million people in the states with coverage.
-In the following Banner Life review, we will address the different pros and cons of the company, as well as some background on what makes Banner Life such a great option for so many.
+Banner Life Insurance Company is one of the leading life insurance providers in the United States, offering coverage to over a million people across the country.
+In this review, we will examine the various advantages and disadvantages of choosing Banner Life, as well as provide some background information on what makes this company an excellent choice for so many individuals.

 Compare over 50 top life insurance companies instantly.